agrath/zwack/README.md

   * Running Speed and Cadence (RSC Bluetooth profile)
   * Cycling Power and Cadence (FTMS Bluetooth profile - partial support)
   * Running Speed (FTMS Bluetooth profile - partial support)
+  * Rowing Data (FTMS Bluetooth profile - partial support)
   * Heart rate (HR Bluetooth profile - and static battery)

 Zwack has many possible uses, here are some examples:

-  * Simulate an indoor bike trainer (turbo) generating cyclist power,cadence & speed data to test bike computers fitness, or virtual indoor bike apps.
+  * Simulate an indoor bike trainer (turbo) generating cyclist power,cadence & speed data to test virtual indoor bike apps.
-  * Simulate a runner's speed and pace test bike computers fitness, or virtual indoor bike apps.
+  * Simulate a runner's speed and pace to test virtual indoor run apps.
+  * Simulate a rower's stroke rate (and computed metrics) to test virtual indoor row apps
   * Integrate a common treadmill with Zwift, sending data from the treadmill to the Zwift game via bluetooth
   * Simulate an indoor bike trainer (turbo) that is able to receive SetTarget (wattage) commands from test bike fitness apps (eg: BreakAway: Indoor Training) for testing.
 (This method is currently using the Cycling Power Profile with the addition of Wahoo's extension)